‘It’s crazy’: What to expect when you work for an Italian company

 I’m beyond climbing the greasy pole and want to enjoy more life lived outdoors, spending time with loved ones and taking more downtime for my own health.
 I once experienced burnout and I couldn’t imagine working for a company that demanded 60-70 hours per week from me anymore.

 That’s unlikely in Italy.
 The love of family time - and eating - ensures a better chance of overall health.
-They also have a lot of national holidays, which means you get a day off fairly frequently.

-I never did and my ‘determinato’ (fixed term) contract got rolled on a few times until, in the end, my hours got cut so much that it didn’t justify the travel costs and I couldn’t renew again.
+I never did get one and my ‘determinato’ (fixed term) contract got rolled on a few times until, in the end, my hours got cut so much that it didn’t justify the travel costs and I couldn’t renew again.

 If you manage to bag a permanent job and can focus on the benefits you get from living in Italy, such as the privilege of world-class attractions and cuisine, then it’s absolutely worth going for.